 CONDITIONS OF EMPLOYMENT

-There may be externally imposed deadlines over which individual has no control that require a flexible schedule in order to accommodate, such as study sponsors', research program needs, grant deadlines, and faculty needs.
-These deadlines may require work outside of standard operating hours to meet programmatic needs.
+Work hours frequently exceed 40 hours per week and may be deadline dependent.
+There may be externally imposed deadlines over which an individual has no control that require a flexible schedule in order to accommodate, such as study sponsor deadlines, research program needs, grant deadlines, and faculty needs.
 This position is located in a clinical and research environment that is located at the Seattle Cancer Care Alliance on the Fred Hutchinson Cancer Research Center campus.

 Application Process: The application process for UW positions may include completion of a variety of online assessments to obtain additional information that will be used in the evaluation process.
 These assessments may include Workforce Authorization, Cover Letter and/or others.
 Any assessments that you need to complete will appear on your screen as soon as you select “Apply to this position”.
 Once you begin an assessment, it must be completed at that time; if you do not complete the assessment you will be prompted to do so the next time you access your “My Jobs” page.
 If you select to take it later, it will appear on your "My Jobs" page to take when you are ready.
 Please note that your application will not be reviewed, and you will not be considered for this position until all required assessments have been completed.